Send the link below via email or IMCopy

 pandemic - first known as the Great Dying or the Pestilence, and then later as the Black Death - arrived from Central Asia to afflict Europe, the Middle East, and North Africa.

 Carried by infected fleas that infested black rats, the plague appeared first in Europe and

-the Middle East in ports, than traveled along rivers and roads into towns and cities, progressing finally into rural areas.
+the Middle East in ports, then traveled along rivers and roads into towns and cities, progressing finally into rural areas.